Complete Guide of Tirupati Balaji Temple

 It is suggested in various ancient scriptures that worshiping Sri Venkateswara is the ultimate way to get moksha, in Kalyug.
 The Rig Veda and Asthadasa Puranas strongly recommend visiting Tirupati Temple.

-Dhruva Beram or Moolavirat – Lord Venkateswara is the presiding deity here.
+Dhruva Beram or Moolavirat – Lord Venkateswara is the presiding deity of the Tirupati Balaji temple.
 Regarded as the major source of energy, he is also known as Dhruva Beram.

 Bhoga Srinivasa or Kautuka Beram – A small one-foot silver idol which delights in all the Bhoga (worldly pleasures) which the devotees wish to offer to the God which is not possible with Moolavirat.